 Because softball has no men's counterpart, it isn't subject to the same Title IX balancing pressures that affect sports like wrestling or men's gymnastics — sports where schools sometimes reduce men's programs to achieve gender equity numbers.
 Softball programs are generally stable, and the sport benefits from strong institutional support at the D1 level, where the Women's College World Series draws significant national attention.

-The women's-only structure also means all 12 D1 equivalencies go to women's athletes — there's no sharing or competing across a men's program for the same pool.
+The women's-only structure also means all D1 softball scholarship dollars go exclusively to women's athletes — there's no sharing or competing across a men's program for the same pool.

 If your athlete has come from a co-ed recreational softball background and is now targeting college fastpitch specifically, the transition to a women's-only sport ecosystem means recruiting through women's fastpitch travel organizations and elite showcase tournaments, not co-ed circuits.
 The baseball and softball college recruiting timeline covers where the key evaluation windows fall and which events actually put athletes in front of college coaches.